Daily UAP/UFO news · gov drops · sightings · witness accounts

 Conclusion: Unable to positively identify

-This document is a single still image frame captured from a U.S. military sensor system, submitted by the FBI to AARO as a UAP report.
-The grayscale image, timestamped 12/31/99 18:12:16 (noted as incorrect due to uncalibrated system clock), shows a crosshair reticle with a small dark circular object visible slightly off-center in the upper-right quadrant.
-Multiple data fields in the image overlay are redacted with black bars, and no accompanying mission report was provided.
+This document consists of a single still image frame captured from a U.S. military sensor system, timestamped 12/31/99 18:19:40 (noted as incorrect due to an unconfigured system clock), submitted by the FBI to AARO as a UAP report.
+The image shows a grainy monochrome sensor view with a central crosshair reticle and a small dark irregular object slightly above center.
+Significant portions of the image's data overlay fields are redacted with black bars, and no accompanying mission report was provided.

 Conclusion: Unresolved; witness speculated possible meteor

-This is an FBI FD-302 interview report documenting a witness account of a UAP sighting in September 2023.
-An FBI Special Agent conducted the interview via FaceTime video with a witness who was en route to a test site for LiDAR data acquisition.
-The witness described observing a stationary bright white light over the horizon that moved and then disappeared within approximately ten seconds.
+This is an FBI FD-302 witness interview report documenting a UAP sighting that occurred in September 2023 at approximately 9:00 AM near a test site.
+An FBI Special Agent and others interviewed a witness via FaceTime video who reported observing a bright white stationary light over the horizon that moved to the right and then disappeared within ten seconds.
+The witness speculated the light may have been a meteor burning up in the atmosphere.

 This is an Apollo 12 (1969) archival lunar surface photograph that has been annotated with a yellow inset box highlighting a small luminous blue anomaly visible above the lunar horizon, slightly right of center frame.
 The foreground shows shadows of astronauts and lunar module landing gear struts cast across the lunar regolith.
 The image has been digitally enhanced to draw attention to the highlighted area of interest.